Religious Education Intent:

 Religious literacy is the knowledge of, and ability to understand, religion, beliefs, practices, spiritual insights and secular world views.
 It plays an important part in preparing pupils for life in modern Britain.
 Its importance is increasing as globalisation has created greater links and migration between societies of different faiths and cultures.
 Someone who is religiously literate is able to talk with fluency and understanding about religion and belief.
 It is firmly rooted within educational practice.

 Throughout the RE curriculum, pupils will be encouraged to explore religions, engage with their knowledge, and reflect on their learning and their lives.
+Trips and visitors are incorporated into aspects of the RE curriculum to bring the faiths alive and ensure learning experiences are memorable for our pupils.

 Our RE curriculum enables children: